CaseyJamess/Eco-Breathe/README.md

 ## Latest Release

-Version 0.2.0 - 17/01/24
+Version 0.2.1 - 18/01/24

 Author: Casey Jamess

+### Working On

+- Dynamically display the Air Quality Data on Screen

+### Additions

 - Implemented a secure client-side API key, leveraging the Open Weather API, to provide users with real-time updates on Air Quality.

 - Enhanced code maintainability by organizing all AXIOS requests into the /services folder, promoting a more modular codebase.

+- Further enhanced code maintainability by separating pages with components

+- Added Debounce to search function

+### Bugs to address

+- Ensure that the drop-down suggestions disappear when the input is empty.

 ## Features To Come - Feel free to suggest/add!

 - Personalized Recommendations: Based on your location and the current AQI, get suggestions on the best times for outdoor activities.
 - User Profiles: Save preferences, track activity patterns, add any comments, and get customised alerts.
 - UI/UX Update

 ## Tech Stack